Alleged Father Unavailable/Unwilling?

 A Grandparent DNA test can establish paternity in-directly by analyzing the alleged father’s parent'(s) DNA against a possible grandchild.
-Most importantly this can be very helpful when the alleged father is unavailable or unwilling to perform a DNA test.
+Most importantly this is very helpful when the alleged father is unavailable or unwilling to perform a DNA test.

-You can simply use 1 or more grandparents to to essentially fill in the blanks for the missing alleged father.
-It is often very helpful but not necessary to add the mother of the child to help conclusiveness.
+We recommend you use both grandparents to to fill in the blanks for the missing alleged father.
+Only one grandparent can be used when both grandparents are not available.
+It is also very helpful to add the mother of the child (FREE) if possible to help conclusiveness.

-We offer premium tests at very affordable prices
+We offer premium up to 46 marker tests at very affordable prices

 How Accurate Is A Grandparent DNA Test?